 Making homemade aioli does require some equipment (unless you have a super strong arm that can hand whip for what will feel like an eternity).
-So you’ll want to use a blender, food processor or mixer to make this recipe.
+So, you’ll want to use a blender, a mayonnaise jar, food processor or mixer to make this recipe.
 Other than that, its really a cinch.
 A little chopping, juicing a fresh lemon, gently drizzling the oil into the mixer…

-Once you try this Sweet Tarragon Mustard Aioli you will be dreaming up all kinds of dishes to put it on.
+Once you try this sweet tarragon mustard aioli you will be dreaming up all kinds of dishes to put it on.
 It’s great on burgers, grilled veggies, sandwiches, you name it… and of course these Sweet Potato Fries.
 Gorgeous orange sweet potato strips baked to a crisp in coconut oil and topped with coarse sea salt and black pepper.
 Simplicity at its best.

-So good, you can eat them on thier own.
+So good, you can eat them on their own.
 But I’ve never been one to stop at good.
 You won’t want to either once you taste this combo.
-Together they are naturally sweet, savory, and might possible outshine the burgers and hotdogs.
-Everyone will be saying, “pass the Sweet Potato Fries please”!
+Together, the fries and aoili are naturally sweet, savory, and might possible outshine the burgers and hotdogs.
+Everyone will be saying, “pass the sweet potato fries please”!

 - 2 cloves garlic mashed to a fine paste

-- cup ½ olive oil
+- 1/2 cup olive oil

-- 3 TB canola or vegetable oil
+- 3 Tablespoons canola or vegetable oil

 - 1 large egg yolk

-- 2 tsp lemon juice
+- 2 teaspoons lemon juice

-- 3 TB + ½ tsp Dijon mustard divided
+- 3 Tablespoons + 1/2 teaspoon Dijon mustard, divided

-- 1 TB agave syrup
+- 1 Tablespoon agave syrup

 - Kosher salt and black pepper to taste